 Carolyn on Health Care

 Our health care system is in an acute crisis.
-We need affordable, quality health care for all.
+Every man, woman, and child deserves access to quality, affordable health care.
 Our health care system costs significantly more per capita than any other country in the developed world—and the destruction of the Affordable Care Act has real consequences for our community.
 We can do better and I will fight for a system that puts patients before profits.

 My own family struggles with the cost of health care.
 My mother cared for my aging and very sick father until both recently passed.
 She couldn't come visit us in Suwanee because all of her income was eaten up paying for medications, including ones to treat my father’s diabetes.
 Between 2002 and 2013, the price of insulin has tripled, and in 2017, it continued to rise.
 My parents used to hit their yearly cap for drug insurance in November, in 2017, they started reaching it in July.